Netskope Logo

 • Policy Management: Create/update URL lists, tags, and deploy policy changes

-• User & Identity: SCIM-based user/group provisioning and management
+• User & Identity: User-group membership queries, SCIM user/group provisioning

 • IPsec VPN Management: Create, monitor, and manage IPsec tunnels to Netskope POPs